0xPolygon/polygon-docs/docs/pos/how-to/full-node/full-node-binaries.md

 - https://storage.googleapis.com/amoy-heimdallv2-genesis/migrated_dump-genesis.json for amoy
 - https://storage.googleapis.com/mainnet-heimdallv2-genesis/migrated_dump-genesis.json for mainnet

-Verify the installation by checking the Heimdall-v2 version on your machine:
+Verify the installation by checking the Heimdall version on your machine:

 ```bash
 heimdalld version
 ```

-It should return the version of Heimdall-v2 you installed.
+It should return the version of Heimdall you installed.

 ### Bor